Sanglorian/orcus/Orcus Monsters - current.md

 > ∢	**Sigil of Terror** (standard, refresh 6) ● **Psychic, Fear**
 > Near burst 3; +5 vs Will; the target is dazed and weakened (save ends both).
 > **Heart of the Legion**
-> When adjacent to at least two apefolk allies, the signifier receives a +1 power bonus to all defenses.
+> When adjacent to an ally, the signifier receives a +1 power bonus to all defenses.

 > #### Apefolk Centurion